mars-project/mars/docs/source/gpu.rst

 Single GPU
 ~~~~~~~~~~

-:ref:`Local thread-based scheduler <threaded>` can work well for single GPU.
+:ref:`Local thread-based scheduler <threaded>` can work well on a single GPU.
 Examples above can work on a single GPU.

 Multiple GPU
 ~~~~~~~~~~~~

-For Mars tensor, multiple GPU on a single machine can be utilized.
+For Mars tensor, multiple GPUs on a single machine can be utilized.

 .. code-block:: python